givemepower8/Phaser3Practices/docs/COC.md

 Strength: Can burrow under walls.

 Weakness: Vulnerable to splash damage building like bomb tower, also vulnerable to giant bomb.
+No preferred targets so miner only goes after the closest building.

 For TH12 opponents with maximized Giga tesla, miner strategy is a bit risky sometimes it deals with lots of destruction but gets only one star.